ismailceylan/restorm/README.md

 The first query will print the error object in the console when the api endpoint returns an 400, 500 http status code or a network error happens.
 But the second query won't log anything even if it has an error because it's running on a different query builder instance and we didn't bind any event listener to it.

-We can easily remove the event listeners by using `off` method but we should extract the `QueryBuilder` instance when using static methods of a models.
+We can easily remove the event listeners by using `off` method but we should extract the `QueryBuilder` instance when using static `on` method of a model.

 ```js
 const query = Post.on( "failed", gettingPostFailed );